abnerLing/dysarthria-voice-clone/README.md

   3. Vocoder
    -  An autoregressive WaveNet which converts the spectrogram into time domain waveforms.

- ### Dysarthric speech cloning
+ #### Dysarthric speech cloning
  - Since we want to improve intelligibility, the hope is that the speaker encoder only encodes linguistic information relating to the speaker and not any misarticualtions or speech errors.
  - This was tested on speakers with mild, moderate and severe dysarthria.
- - However, as expected the more severe the dysarthria, the lower the resemblance to the original speakers.
  - [Sample audio clips](https://abnerling.github.io/dysarthria-audio-samples/)

+#### Notes regarding the cloned voice
+- In general, the more severe the dysarthria, the less resemblance to the original speaker.
+- Adding longer inputs seem to help increase speaker resemblance but reduced the quality of speech.